Karmic moods: How do we see our patterns?

 Take some time during this week to consciously choose NOT to swing!
 If you normally react with impatience to traffic, or to waiting in line–think of that situation as an opportunity not to play.
 See if you can see yourself start to react with habitual karmic patterns–but instead, opt out.
 How does that feel?
 Can you see how quickly the actions and reactions play out?
 But can you also see that you don’t have to react?

 Perhaps you snap at others when you are criticized or teased.
 If this is a pattern for you, can you instead, choose not to react?
 That doesn’t mean you have to buy into the criticism or feel terrible about yourself.
 But, instead of creating karma, can you say to yourself–“Nope!–I’m not going there!” and instead take some deep breaths.
 Maybe even hear the criticism and take time to see if there is wisdom in the words.
 You may just be surprised to find some kernel of truth.
-Or, you may realize that that another person is in pain and is acting in their own habitual ways.
-In that moment, you may feel some true compassion!
+Or, you may realize that another person is in pain and is acting in their own habitual ways.
+At that moment, you may feel some true compassion!